gimbalabs/csk-003/README.md

 ---

 ## Part 3: Getting Ready is the Hardest Part
-Call it a personal opinion, but I find that preparing to make software is much harder than writing the code itself.
+I find that preparing to make software is much harder than writing the code itself.
 In this part, we're going to take a whirlwind tour of how to get ready to build something.

 The tools we'll use are choices, and we could easily make others.
 Here, I'm choosing tools that are popular and accessible.
 If you're curious about what else is out there, more power to you!
 Soon, you'll be replacing your Netflix diet with how-to videos on all the different options.